marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 <br>

-## Team Access
+## Team Access Management
 To facilitate collaboration and teamwork, it is a good practice to outline in your DMP how your collaborators or research team will access, modify, contribute, and work with the data.
+Describe how collaborators or research teams will be able to access, modify, contribute, and work with your data.
+Access should be provided per the [Principle of least privilege](https://cio.ubc.ca/information-security/policy-standards-and-resources/information-security-standards-glossary).

 <p style="margin-top:25px;margin-left:30px;margin-bottom:25px">
 <img src="figures/network.jpg" width="300"/>